fluxcd/website/content/en/docs/security/_index.md

 To fulfil our promise to end users, we should briefly outline the context here, and link to the more detailed instruction pages from each relevant part of this outline. -->

-{{% alert color="info" title="✍️⏳ Work in progress" %}}
-This document is a work in progress.
-Please follow [this GitHub issue](https://github.com/fluxcd/website/issues/598) to stay updated on goals and progress as we complete this page.
-{{% /alert %}}

 ## Introduction

 Flux has a multi-component design, and integrates with many other systems.